 - I have to make it right and say I’m Sorry for speaking to them the way I did.

 I was so hurt that I lashed out.
 The Holy Spirit convicted me.
 NOT for doing what I did, but the way I went about it!

 It’s NOT because what they did was right, because it was NOT, it was definitely wrong.
-I spoke to this person very harshly, and I can’t live with that, and confess to be a Christian.
-My behavior did NOT reflect that, and for that I’m very ashamed.
+I spoke to this person very harshly, and I can’t live with that and confess to being a Christian.
+My behavior did NOT reflect that, and for that, I’m very ashamed.

 My advice is this: Before you go reacting by your emotions, take the time to breathe, and calm down before you react, so you don’t live with the regret, shame and remorse later.

 Christians have to be forgiving.
-That doesn’t mean you have condone or agree with their actions.
+That doesn’t mean you have condoned or agree with their actions.
 We are simply called to Forgive.